diegopacheco/diegopacheco-architecture-library/src/epilogue/HOW_I_WROTE_THE_BOOK.md

 ## CI/CD

-THis book was right with CI/CD in mind from day one.
+This book was written with CI/CD in mind from day one.
 I have a script called `bump-version.sh` that bumps the version of the book on a file on the root called "VERSION".
 When I released the book it had ~100 pages on version `1.0.0` during the first week of the book, I released content everyday.
 For the first week I did 5 releases: 1.0.1, 1.0.2, 1.0.3, 1.0.4, 1.0.5.
 Each release had new content.
 I also used AI to generate a CHANGELOG.md file so you can track my changes.
 After release 1.0.5 the book is with 125 pages.

 This is killer feature because I can keep releasing new content, in a very lean/agile way, directly to you the reader.